By Chloe, BA (Hons) Creative and Professional Writing

 As a student at UWE Bristol I have been encouraged to learn, inspire, and push boundaries throughout my degree, but I’ve also had the comfort of knowing there are people there to support me if I’ve needed them.

-I regularly write a blog called ‘A Little Insight’ and through this am very open with how I am feeling, plus the realities and pressures of student life.
+I regularly write a blog called ‘A Little Insight’ and through this I’m very open with how I’m feeling, including the realities and pressures of student life.
 I try to be as transparent as possible, even if I do want to focus on motivation and positive attitudes that can get you through tough times.
-There is so much pressure on young people to have everything figured out, but many of us don’t, and with the covid-19 pandemic hitting, for soon-to-be-graduates like me – it’s an even more daunting world to be heading into.
+There is so much pressure on young people to have everything figured out, but many of us don’t, and with the Covid-19 pandemic hitting, for soon-to-be-graduates like me – it’s an even more daunting world to be heading into.

-It’s okay if there are times when you are not okay, and I wanted to make sure that I was putting out this message and try to open the conversation with more students.Chloe
+It’s okay if there are times when you are not okay, and I wanted to make sure that I was putting out this message to try to open the conversation with more students.Chloe

 It’s important to me that I try to raise as much awareness as possible to help other students who are feeling stressed, and sign post them to services within UWE Bristol if they are struggling.

 As I was going through this process, I wanted to see an increased number of people be more educated on where to find help, ways to manage and improve their mental health and feel safer and more comfortable opening the conversation.

 The running was by no means easy, not being a runner.
 I struggled going far at a fast pace, but over the course of the challenge I improved and really put my mind to it.
 I learned to be determined and succeed in my goals and I realised that being outdoors in the fresh air whilst exercising can really make a difference to your mindset.

 Doing some cardio, getting my blood flowing for a good purpose made me more motivated and uplifted as it became a habit.
 It felt good after my run and I ended up reflecting personally on how much I check in on my mental health.